IntersysConsulting/scala-essentials-nanodegree/src/main/tut/docs/module2.md

 def print = println("")
 ```

-When defining values, `def` works pretty much as `var` (except for some details that will be further
+When defining values, `def` works pretty much as `var/val` (except for some details that will be further
 addressed), the great difference comes from the fact that `def` will not only store the
 final result of the expression, but the whole expression.
 Also, as we are going to see
 in detail next, it can be used to define functions.